MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/jira-connector.md

 * If you choose to index the entire Jira site, Jira issues in all projects in the site will get indexed.
 New projects and issues will be indexed during the next crawl after they're created.
 * If you choose individual projects, only Jira issues in those projects will be indexed.

+> [!NOTE]
+> When you grant the _Browse projects_ permission to a Jira projects, it will be listed, and it can be crawled.
+If a project is missing, check the permissions for your account.

 You may further choose to filter the Jira issues which will be indexed in 2 ways.

 * Specify the **issue modified time period**.
 This will only index the Jira issues which are created or modified in the time period selected on a **rolling basis** based on current crawl.
 * Specify the **JQL**.
 This will only index the Jira issues which are returned after filtering based on provided Jira Query Language (JQL).
 To learn more about using JQL, see Atlassian Support documentation on [using advanced search with Jira Query Language](https://support.atlassian.com/jira-service-management-cloud/docs/use-advanced-search-with-jira-query-language-jql/)